Tuomari-ua/tuomari-ua.github.io/docs/gamemaster_rules/magic_items/decanter_of_endless_water.md

+---
+category: items
+layout: page
 name: Decanter of Endless Water
-type: item
+tag: item

-# Decanter of Endless Water
+title: Decanter of Endless Water
+---

 _Wondrous item, uncommon_

 This stoppered flask sloshes when shaken, as if it contains water.
 The decanter weighs 2 pounds.